somyapriya/ReactNativeDemo/README.md

 **FetchApi** - This folder has api.js file, where api call is being done

-**Navigatios** - This folder has idex.js file, where navigations between screens and drawer navigations is done
+**Navigations** - This folder has idex.js file, where navigations between screens and drawer navigations is done

 **Reducers** - This folder has appReducer.js file in which redux reducers is been handled